Bob Evans Restaurants: Separation from and dissolution of Bob Evans Farms

 On January 24, 2017, Bob Evans Farms announced the sale of its restaurants business unit to the private equity company Golden Gate Capital (owners of Red Lobster and California Pizza Kitchen) for US$565 million plus the assumption of up to US$50 million in liabilities.
 In addition to the restaurants, Golden Gate Capital also took ownership of the Bob Evans Farm in Bidwell, Ohio, near Rio Grande.
 Once the sale was finalized, Bob Evans Farms CEO Saed Mohseni moved to Golden Gate Capital to serve as president of the Bob Evans restaurant division.
 BEF Foods President Mike Townsley became president and CEO of the new Bob Evans Farms, which remains a public company focusing on grocery products such as breakfast sausage and refrigerated side dishes.
 Net proceeds from the sale to Bob Evans Farms was expected to be between $475 million and $485 million.

 On the same day, Bob Evans Farms entered into an agreement to acquire the Pineland Farms Potato Co. of Mars Hill, Maine, for US$115 million.
 Pineland Farms is a value-added potato processor, including a 900 acre potato farm, serving the retail and food service markets.
 They also operate a cheese-processing business.
 Both the sale of the restaurant division to Golden Gate Capital and the purchase of Pineland Farms Potato Company closed on March 1, 2017.

 On September 19, 2017, Bob Evans Farms announced that it would be acquired by Post Holdings.
 Post Holdings also announced that upon completion of the acquisition, they would combine their existing Michael Foods refrigerated retail business with that of Bob Evans Farms.
 This unit would initially operate under the Bob Evans Farms name (before eventually being changed to Post Refrigerated Retail) and would be led by the then-current Bob Evans Farms president and CEO, Mike Townsley.
 Bob Evans Farms foodservice business would be moved to Michael Foods, and led by division president Jim Dwyer.
 The sale of Bob Evans Farms to Post Holdings closed on January 12, 2018, when Bob Evans Farms stock was delisted from the NASDAQ Global Select Market, and the company ceased to exist as an independent organization.

+2026-present

+Golden Gate Capital sold the restaurant division in February 2026 to 4×4 Capital for an undisclosed amount.